KimJoongKi/fee-manage/README.md

        name,
        nvl(sum(price),0),
        unpaid
-  from user u left outer join fee_log as f on u.name = f.contents
+  from member u left outer join fee_log as f on u.name = f.contents
 where u.secession_date is null and f.memo = ''
 group by contents